opensafely-core/opencodelists/coding_systems/icd10/README.md

 Expected differences and inclusion/exclusion decisions are defined in:

-- `coding_systems/icd10/known_diffs.py`
+- `coding_systems/icd10/known_diffs/`

-If import fails with unexpected differences, update this file with the new expected diff decisions, then rerun the import.
+If import fails with unexpected differences, update this module with the new expected diff decisions, then rerun the import.

 ## Release metadata behavior